Majestic Cuba Tour Itinerary

 - 5:30 pm Arrive to Trinidad.
 Check-in at Casas Particulares.

 - Evening Group dinner at Casa Lola.
+Enjoy a live Cuban musician perform around the campfire.

 - 6 am City Sunrise photo shoot.
 Walk to the highest point of the city to shoot the sun rising over the bell towers and colonial homes of historic Trinidad.